jigx-com/jigx-docs-examples/docs/Expressions/Functional Programming.md

 ::::VerticalSplitItem
 This example shows how to write variables in HTML content.

-See the full code sample in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/variablesInContent.jigx" target="_blank">GitHub</a>.
+See the full code sample in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/variablesInContent.jigx).

 :::CodeblockTabs
 variablesInContent.jigx